Authentic Assessments with Media Literacy

 Political candidates (in America) spend millions of dollars to send campaign mail and to influence voters.
 Politics will influence students, and they might not even know the money, time, and effort spent on votes.
 Teenagers are intrigued by large spending of money, and as future voters, they should be aware of our political process.

 I sat down with a campaign manager and created an activity to show students where political campaigns acquire information, what is public knowledge concerning funds, and how physical advertisements send messages.
-Start a media literacy with a deep dive with students:
+Start a media literacy with a deep dive with classes:

 • What voting information is public in their state?